Ou Medicine

 A.

-She doesn't have to use birth control
+They don't have to use birth control

 B.